jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (h) such other particulars as are prescribed in regulations made under this Act.
 (5) Different forms of infringement notices may be prescribed in regulations made under this Act in respect of different kinds of infringement offences.
 (6) Where an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with section 21 of the Summary Proceedings Act 1957, and in that case the provisions of that section shall, with the necessary modifications, apply.
+(7) Despite section 24(1)﻿(e) of the Summary Proceedings Act 1957, a reminder notice may be served on a person for the purposes of section 21(2) of that Act by serving the notice in accordance with subsection (2)﻿(c) or (d)﻿(ii) in addition to the other methods of service set out in section 24(1) of that Act and without otherwise limiting or affecting the operation of section 24 of that Act.
+(8) In this section, unless the context otherwise requires, electronic address, in relation to a person, means— (a) an electronic address that the person has given to the relevant issuer of the notice; or (b) otherwise, the last known electronic address of the person.

 **Rights of appeal**